How to Buy Car Insurance in Poland? • Guide for Foreigners

 PESEL is required by most automated insurance platforms.
 However, it is not legally required to obtain OC insurance — it's a platform convenience, not a legal prerequisite.
 If you don't have a PESEL yet, you have two options:

-The Magro Ubezpieczenia comparison tool is designed to cut through the complexity.
-Instead of filling out lengthy forms in Polish, you only need to enter your vehicle registration number — the tool retrieves all technical data automatically and generates quotes from multiple Polish insurers in minutes.
+Get quotes — use the Magro Ubezpieczenia comparison tool to enter your vehicle registration number and receive quotes from multiple Polish insurers in minutes.

 If your situation is non-standard (no PESEL, temporary plates, foreign-registered vehicle), the English-speaking team at Magro Ubezpieczenia can handle your case manually and find you the best available option.